-This book became so integral, and influenced countless paths I have taken thereafter.
-Paths like choosing London, England for a study abroad program, and taking the class “Celtic Myths and Legends”.
+This book became so important, and influenced my interest in ancient Celtic culture.
+I went on to study abroad in London, England and took a class called “Celtic Myths and Legends”.
 During these months abroad, I backpacked across Ireland and saw the Celtic history coming to life before my eyes.
-I had many other adventures, including attending a storytelling night in Edinburgh, Scotland (which you can read about here), all influenced by my love of the land and culture I was absorbed in even before I got on a plane.
+I had many other adventures, including attending a storytelling night in Edinburgh, Scotland (which you can read about here), and all were so meaningful because I loved the place before I even got on a plane.

 After reading Daughter of the Forest, I began learning more about Celtic tree lore (based in the Druidic practices of the Ancient Celts).
-It is similar to astrology signs, but based on the earth instead of the stars.
-Now, I pay more attention to the seasons and understand the world on a deeper level than I once did.
+It is similar to astrology signs, but based on wisdom in the trees instead of the stars.
+Now, I pay more attention to the seasons and understand the world in a different way.
 For me the forest used to be a lovely place of retreat, but now retreating to the forest is an essential part of my life.

 Over the years, I have steadily added to my beloved bookshelf with care and intention.
-Perhaps this favorite novel became more inspiration for a life of writing, of feeling that need to put pen to paper.
+Perhaps this favorite novel inspired a life of writing, of feeling that need to put pen to paper.
 Maybe the reason I feel so strongly about women’s issues is because I have fallen in love with strong, independent women characters, including the protagonist of this novel.

-When Juliet Marillier releases a new book, I buy it without so much a glance to the back cover, because I get the same feeling after finishing any of her novels – a feeling of hope and magic and, even if the story didn’t go the way I wanted it to, a sense of purpose.
+When Juliet Marillier releases a new book, I buy it without so much a glance to the back cover, because I get the same feeling after finishing any of her novels.
+Even if the story didn’t go the way I’d hoped, I always feel like I have taken in something meaningful.
 Daughter of the Forest helped me fall in love with reading.
 But the written word is not just a material object in the form of a book.
-It speaks to the deepest parts of our souls and helps us find understanding in them.
+It helps us look inward.

 We love stories because we make sense of our own lives through them.
 As writers, our lives undoubtedly influence the stories we tell, however fictional – there is always a piece of a writer in a work.
 But how much do these stories influence our lives directly?
 Why do stories speak to us so much?

 I began listening to a new podcast recently, called Harry Potter and the Sacred Text.
 In this, the creators decided to go through the Harry Potter series as though it were a religious text.
 In the same way a Christian may look at passages in a Bible, the podcast examines the chapters through themes and attempts to find meaning beyond the pages.
 In the introduction, one of the hosts mentioned that he connects so much more to the Harry Potter material than the religious books he spent time with in the past.
-In that same vein, I could say that books like Daughter of the Forest, for me, are in some way a source of reflection and spirituality.
-They cause me to think deeper, and gain insight, and go further into the world trying to be better.
+In that same vein, I could say that my favorite books are one of my own sources of reflection.
+They cause me to think deeper, gain insight, and go further into the world trying to be better.